Products

 While X-ray confirmation can be effective, this process exposes patients to radiation, is expensive, and can be uncomfortable.
 In comparison, pH testing is a non-invasive method that provides immediate confirmation without radiation exposure.
 Using the RightSpotpH indicator, healthcare professionals can eliminate the difficulties associated with X-ray scanning and still achieve accurate results.

-pH testing is particularly beneficial when X-rays are not immediately available or feasible, such as in homecare settings, emergency situations, or when continuous tube placement verification is needed.
+pH testing is particularly beneficial when X-rays are not immediately available or feasible, such as in emergency situations, or when continuous tube placement verification is needed.
 The RightSpotpH indicator has been designed to be user-friendly, accurate, and inexpensive for the convenience of both patients and caregivers.

 Using evidence-based practices ensures the most effective, safe, and current methods are employed, leading to faster recoveries, reduced complications, and overall better patient outcomes.
 In the case of NG/OG tube placement, this means using accurate pH testing (such as the results offered by the RightSpotpH indicator) as the standard for patient care.